Dr. Andrew S. Jones

 Food security and Big Data Analytics are important areas of interest, especially in scaling research capabilities to make an impact globally.

 He works closely with many CSU colleges and departments in transdisciplinary activities related to food security in water limited environments as the CSU point-of-contact for the Rocky Mountain Consortium for Global Development (RMCGD).
 He is an Assistant Director of the CSU Innovation Center for Sustainable Agriculture (ICSA), where he works with Big Data Analytics on large-scale collaborative problems.

 He is also PI on several satellite data assimilation projects and advanced data processing activities, including work and collaborations with NCAR, NSF, NOAA/NESDIS, the U.S. Air Force (USAF), the U.S. Army Research Laboratory (ARL), the U.S. Army Corps of Engineers, the Bill and Melinda Gates Foundation, aWhere, and Global Development Analytics.
-He serves as an Editor of the AMS Journal of Applied Meteorology and Climatology.
-He is a member of the Science Steering Group of the Phytobiome Initative, and Science Advisor to the Army Research Laboratory's Atmospheric Science Center (ASC).
+He is a former Editor of the AMS Journal of Applied Meteorology and Climatology, and is a Senior Editor of the Phytobiomes Journal.
+He is a member of the Coordinating Committee of the Phytobiome Initative, and Science Advisor to the Army Research Laboratory's Atmospheric Science Center (ASC).
 Dr. Jones works closely with the DoD and NOAA as a subject matter expert in remote sensing, satellite data assimilation, operational transitions, and large-scale satellite data architecture and infrastructure studies involving big-data, serves on the CSU Data Management Committee, and is a founding member of the DoD's Soil Moisture Working Group (SMWG).

 December 22, 2014